spoorthy123-art/Colour-Blind-Community-Hub/README.md

    - Include a feedback loop where community members can suggest features or share their needs for continuous improvement.

-TECHNOLOGY STACK USED
+TECHNOLOGY STACK USED :
   - HTML (Create Structure of Webpage)
   - CSS (Style and Design the Webpage)
   - Java Script (To create the interactive Webpage)
   - Phython (Programming Algorithms)
   - Flask (Development Framework)

-TOOLS USED
+TOOLS :
  - Simulation : This helps people know/ gain knowledge on how people with color blindness see [ 3 types of blindness simulation is available( protanopia, deuteranopia adn tritanopia) ]
  - Color detection : Tool helps people with color blindness to analyse or know the colors. they can upload the image and by clicking on the image, the website identifies and displays the color name and code(rgb) of that particular area
  - Smtplib : To automate sending the confirmation mail.